a1d4r/haskell-plumber-pipe/README.md

 ## Win or lost messages
   Tells you the result of your try

+  In case you won:
   ![Vim + ghcid + stack repl](images/won.jpg)

+  In case you lost:
   ![Vim + ghcid + stack repl](images/lost.jpg)